As children head back to school after the summer, we all have a responsibility to be more watchful on the roads.

 3. Use designated stopping areas only

-Respect your school’s posted pick-up and drop-off areas to avoid creating unnecessary traffic congestion and unsafe conditions.
+Respect the school’s pick-up and drop-off areas to avoid creating traffic congestion and unsafe conditions.
 That includes respecting “No Parking” and “No Stopping” zones.

 4. Always obey the crossing guard

-Children expect crossing guards will only allow them to cross the street if it is safe, so disregarding a crossing guard’s instructions can have serious consequences.
+Children expect crossing guards to allow them to cross the street only if it is safe, so disregarding a crossing guards' instructions can have serious consequences.

-School crossing guards are legally permitted to stop traffic (with their stop sign) and assist school children crossing the street.
+School crossing guards are legally permitted to use the stop sign to stop traffic and assist school children crossing the street.
 Obeying the crossing guard is not optional.
-All vehicles must come to a complete stop and remain stopped until the children — and the crossing guard — are safely off the road.
+All vehicles must come to a complete stop and remain so until children — and the crossing guard — are safely off the road.